ramacerratto/WordFinder/README.md

 please include your analysis and evaluation.

 ## Setup
-To compile the solution it is only needed to have the .net 8 sdk and a VisualStudio version updated to compile it.
 To execute the solution, the app is published in the App folder.
 Just execute "dotnet WordFinderApp.dll"

+### Configuration
+This app is prepared to get the input by console or by file.
+This configuration can be changed with the WordFinderApp/appsettings.json file:

+`{
+  "commandLineRequest": false,
+  "matrixFilePath": "TestFiles\\matrix64x64.txt",
+  "wordStreamFilePath": "TestFiles\\bigRepeatedWordStream.txt"
+}`

+The test files are in \TestFiles.

+### Compilation
+To compile the solution it is only needed to have the .net 8 sdk and a VisualStudio version updated to compile it.

 ## Solution